 - The 4th day- The final day of Rishi Panchami

 Parvati, the daughter of the Himalayas, stayed fasting and worship with a wish of getting Lord Mahadev as her husband.
-Her dedicated and robust worship became successful.
+Her dedicated and robust devotion became successful.
 After that, Hindu women started to follow the same tradition.

 Indra - Jatra 24th September 2018

 Lord Indra is considered the god of rain and a god in heaven by the Hindus.
 This festival honors Bhairav who is a manifestation of Lord Shiva the destroyer of evil.
 Indra Jatra is celebrated with mask dances depicting various deities and demons.
 Kumari Jatra is also celebrated where the Kumari is taken on a chariot procession during Indra Jatra.
 The devotees display sacred images and human representation of the deities.

 Why is Dashain special?